dhnorton/Construction/README.md

 # Cuis-Smalltalk-contractor
 A simulation of the Construction board game, a Euro-style game for 2 to 6 players, which is similar to Monopoly.
-Players start with earth-moving equipment: two backhoes and one bulldozer.
-Each player also has a $100,000 line of credit.
-Moving tokens around the board, players try to succeed at jobs and be the first to acquire $1,500,000 in net assets (default).
+Players operate an earth-moving business with two backhoes, one bulldozer, and a $100,000 line of credit.
+As they move around the board, players try to succeed at jobs and be the first to acquire $1,500,000 in net assets (default).

 http://farmgame.com/product/the-construction-game/